jayjo/topdraw/wp-content/plugins/if-menu/readme.txt

   * show if `User is Admin` AND `Is front page`
 * Support for adding your custom rules

-Example of adding a new rule is described in the FAQ section
+Example of adding a new visibility rule is described in the FAQ section

 == Installation ==